goomcoom/vuex-module-maker/readme.md

 mutations for all types or specific types you can change the [config](#config) settings.

 ### Namespaced
-Because the generated module is designed to be reusable, the namespace is set to `true` by default ([vuex guide](https://vuex.vuejs.org/guide/modules.html#namespacing)).
+Because the generated module is designed to be reusable, the namespace property is set to `true` by default ([vuex guide](https://vuex.vuejs.org/guide/modules.html#namespacing)).
 If you would like to set it to `false` you may do so by passing a namespaced property in the config object during instantiation.